 The CIM Porcupine Branch recognizes that the application process for post-secondary institutions is very competitive and may result in students enrolling in programs other than those specified in their Application Form.
 In the event that the program or discipline has changed, the CIM Porcupine Branch Executive and Board of Directors will determine, at their sole discretion, whether the program or discipline still satisfies the criteria of the scholarship.

-All applications must be submitted online by May 15, 2017.
+All applications must be submitted online or by email by May 24, 2019.